visgl/deck.gl/dev-docs/RFCs/v6.x/gpu-aggregation-enhancements.md

 Applications can also avoid this step by using `SUM` as operation and then calculating mean as above in applications shader.
 But this option is provide as convenience.

-### needMinMax and combineMinMax
+### Total maximum and minimum values

-When `needMinMax` set to true, data is aggregated into single pixel to calculate min and max values of weights.
+When `needMin` or `needMax` set to true, data is aggregated into single pixel to calculate min and max values of weights.
 Two separate rendering operations are performed, one with setting `blendEquation = gl.MIN` and the other with `blendEquation = gl.MAX`.
 Resulting data is stored in two separate buffers `minBuffer` and `maxBuffer`.
 If the `size` was set to 3, each channel in these buffer corresponds to min and max values of these weights.
 Alpha channel is always used for count.

-When `combineMinMax` is set to true, we avoid second render operation by setting `blendEquation = [gl.MAX, gl.MIN]`.
+When `combineMaxMin` is set to true, we avoid second render operation by setting `blendEquation = [gl.MAX, gl.MIN]`.

 ## conclusion